saxenism/saxenism-expressions/_posts/2023-02-12-Proxies-Deep-Dive.md

 For a primer on all things you **MUST** understand before going ahead with learning about proxies in depth, please navigate to the end of this article, find the section named **Pre-Requisites** and make sure you understand all concepts listed there.

+I did a short article on proxies sometime back, but it was really basic and surface-level.
+If you want, you can read that [here](https://saxenism.com/web3/solidity/security/proxy/upgradation/2022/04/30/All-About-Proxies.html).

 All proxy patterns are linked together by a distinct feature.
 It is the combination of **`delegatecall` along with the `fallback` function**.

 # Types of Proxies